Kyelin25/dotstat-tutorials/ServiceDescriptions/ServiceDescriptions.md

 - [Share Service](#share-service): Connection through browser required
 - [SDMX Faceted Search](#sdmx-faceted-search): Connection through browser required
 - [Config Service](#config-service): Direct connection and connection through browser required
+- [Keycloak](#keycloak): In order to support authentication and authorization, the Data Explorer expects there to exist an appropriately-configured [Keycloak](https://www.keycloak.org/) server.
+Note: connections to the Keycloak server are made through the browser, so DLM doesn't need a direct connection.

 ### Depended On By